forestgrape/coronavirus/index.md

 ## Introduction to Viruses

-> <span id='virus'> A _virus_ is a form of life that can't produce all of its needed  enzymes.
-While outside of a cell and ready to infect a cell a virus is called _virion_.</span>
+> <span id='virus'> A _virus_ is a form of life that can't produce all of its needed  materials e.g. proteins and lipids.</span>

-Once a virus hijacks/infects cells, it usually changes the cell's metabolism to produce rough copies of itself.
-So viruses are dependent on the host cells.
-Therefore longterm surviving virus strains often have a symbiotic relationship with their natural host life form as a whole but they can be fatal for individuals.
-The survival of fit ecosystem is ubiquitous in nature.
+So viruses need to use other forms of life to have a metabolism.
+Nearly all forms of life on today's earth are cell based.

 > <span id='infected-cell'> A cell is called _infected_ by a virus if it contains genetic material of the virus which influences the cell's metabolism.
 These can mean that the virus is replicating inside the cell.
 But a cell is also called infected if only some viral genes are translated. </span>

+Most cells don't live forever. <!--In the prevalent mulitcellular organisms on average only two halves cell survive.--> Viruses infected cells often die even faster.
+So viruses need to jump to other cells.
+To achieve this, many viruses, including coronaviruses, have a 2 phase [life cycle](#life-cycle).
+* Virus phase: Using a cells metabolism to produce proteins and ultimately progeny.
+* Virion phase: Travel, wait and upon match with an [infectable cell](#infectable-cell) induce infection.

+> <span id='virion'> A _virion_ is a virus outside a cell and ready to infect a cell.</span>

 > <span id='infectable-cell'> A _infectable cell_ is a cell which can be infected.
 There are [constraints on a cell](#cell-tropism) to be infectable </span>

+Once a virus hijacks/infects cells, it usually changes the cell's metabolism.
+To survive to produce rough copies of itself.
+Therefore viruses are dependent on the host cells.
+Longterm surviving virus strains generally have a symbiotic relationship with their natural host life form as a whole but they can be fatal for individuals.
+The survival of fit ecosystems is ubiquitous in nature.

 > <span id='infected-entity'> A entity is called _infected_ by a virus if it contains cells that are infected.
 Entity can be a tissue, an organ or an organism.</span>